jtyr/gbt/README.md

 Car that visualizes return code of every command.
 By default, this car is displayed only when the return code is non-zero.
-If you want to display it even when if the return code is zere, set the following variable:
+If you want to display it even if the return code is zero, set the following variable:

 ```shell
 export GBT_CAR_STATUS_DISPLAY="1"